ivanestro/Assignment-1/README.md

 - `git branch`: a listing of all repository can be used without a branch name.
 - `git merge`: is used to combine different branches into a single branch.
 - `git checkout`: is used to switch different branches.

+## My Unique Touch

+There are things that set me apart from others:

+- This is a new branch which is unrelated to the main branch
+- People can work on multiple branches and this new-branch is me if I had a person who will work on a new branch it will be new-branch2
+- Can be merged in the main branch
+- Does not affect peoples work.